wolfgangunger/cdk-pip-modules/README.md

 ├── app.py ( main python file, entry point )
 └── setup.py

-please create your constructs in the folder wunger_cdk_constructs or your own folder ( my_cdk_constructs) adapt setup.py adapt the app.py build the module and install locally upload to remote repo use the module by cdk stacks in usage folder, see example
+-please create your constructs in the folder wunger_cdk_constructs or your own folder ( my_cdk_constructs)
+-adapt setup.py
+-adapt the app.py
+-build the module and install locally
+-upload to remote repo
+-use the module by cdk stacks in usage folder, see example

 ## check
 python setup.py check